GoodGameRuler/unitrack_v3/README.md

 Read the guidelines below to write good commit messages, branch names, and make pull requests that follow the conventions we will be using throughout the project.

 ### Issues
 We welcome contribution to this project.
-Changes to this repository will be recieved on a issue assigned basis.
+Changes to this repository will be received on a issue assigned basis.
 To contribute...

 - [ ] Find an issue that is unassigned, unmarked, or contains the help wanted label.
 - [ ] Change code and create a pull request closing the issue - see [link](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
 After which a maintainer will assign you to the issue (If this issue is large in complexity and you want to be assigned to the issue, comment on the issue).